-Amendment 50A to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico (Program Amendment) with environmental impact statement (EIS) consists of actions affecting all Gulf states and the overall federal management of recreational red snapper in federal waters of the Gulf, regardless of whether or not all states implement a state management program.
-This amendment (Amendment 50 E) and environmental assessment (EA), along with Amendments 50 B, C, D, and F (Individual State Amendments) with EAs tier off the Program Amendment, which includes a programmatic EIS.
+The Program Amendment with environmental impact statement (EIS) consists of actions affecting all Gulf states and the overall federal management of recreational red snapper in federal waters of the Gulf, regardless of whether or not all states implement a state management program.
+This amendment (Amendment 50D) and environmental assessment (EA), along with Amendments 50 B, C, E, and F (Individual State Amendments) with EAs tier off the Program Amendment, which includes a programmatic EIS.
 While the selection of preferred alternatives for each amendment will be made within the respective document, the six amendments are directly related and the effects are intertwined.